DFT+DMFT investigation of the magnetic phase transition in the itinerant ferromagnet Fe$_{3}$GaTe$_{2}$: Abstract

 \section{Abstract}

 Finding and designing ferromagnets that operate above room temperature is crucial in advancing high-performance spintronic devices.
-The pioneering van der Waals (vdW) ferromagnet Fe$_3$GaTe$_2$ has extended the way for spintronic applications by achieving a record-high Curie temperature among its analogues.
-However, the physical mechanism of increasing Cuire temperature still needs to be explored.
-Here, we propose a practical approach to discovering high-temperature ferromagnetic materials for spintronic applications through flat band engineering.
-We simulate the magnetic transition directly from strongly correlated calculations, reconciling the dual nature of $d$-electrons with both localization and itinerant characters.
-Significantly, our systematic studies unveil the emergence of quasi-particle flat bands arising from collective many-body excitations preceding the ferromagnetic phase transition, reinforcing magnetic stability through a positive feedback mechanism.
-This research provides a promising pathway for exploring next-generation spintronic devices utilizing low-dimensional vdW flat band systems.
+The pioneering van der Waals (vdW) ferromagnet Fe$_{3}$GaTe$_{2}$ has extended the way for spintronic applications by achieving a record-high Curie temperature among its analogues.
+However, the physical mechanism of increasing Curie temperature in this material still needs to be explored.
+Here, we systematically investigate the electronic structures and magnetic properties of Fe$_{3}$GaTe$_{2}$ as a function of temperature using strongly correlated calculations, reconciling the dual nature of $d$-electrons with both localization and itinerant characters.
+Significantly, our study reveals the emergence of quasi-particle flat bands driven by many-body interactions, which enhance magnetic stability through a positive feedback mechanism.
+Furthermore, our results demonstrate the hybridization of these flat bands at low temperatures, indicating the possible presence of heavy fermion behavior in this system.
+Our findings suggest that tunable flat bands near the Fermi level may serve as a key factor in realizing materials with high magnetic transition temperatures and strong magnetic anisotropy.
+This research provides a promising pathway for exploring next-generation spintronic devices utilizing vdW flat band systems.